khreeshna/Wine-Quality/README.md

 # Wine-Quality

 # Workflows

-Update config.yaml
+  1.Update config.yaml
-Update schema.yaml
+  2.Update schema.yaml
-Update params.yaml
+  3.Update params.yaml
-Update the entity
+  4.Update the entity
-Update the configuration manager in src config
+  5.Update the configuration manager in src config 6.Update the components
-Update the components
-Update the pipeline
+  7.Update the pipeline
-Update the main.py
+  8.Update the main.py
-Update the app.py
+  9.Update the app.py

 # How to run?